 - Price: From $13.99

-Join thousands of other budding civil engineers taking these free online courses by the massive open online course provider Class Central.
+Join thousands of other budding civil engineers taking these free online courses offered by the massive open online course provider Class Central.
 The platform offers courses in conjunction with some of the world’s top universities.
-Learn about anything from geographical engineering to waste management or 3D CAD applications.
+Learn about anything from geographical engineering to waste management and 3D CAD applications.

 - The National Institute for Certification in Engineering Technologies (NICET)